juliomeza/MechaCar_Statistical_Analysis/README.md

 <img src='https://github.com/juliomeza/MechaCar_Statistical_Analysis/blob/main/Screenshots/2-TotalSummary.png'>

 The mean and the median are very close to each other, means the data set has a symmetrical distribution.
 The distribution chart also confirms this.
 The variance and the standard deviation for the whole population are high.
-Means the data points are very spread out from the mean and from one another.
+Means the data points are very spread out from the mean and from one another, but meets the design specification for all manufacturing lots in total.

 <img src='https://github.com/juliomeza/MechaCar_Statistical_Analysis/blob/main/Screenshots/2-LotSummary.png'>